Ways to increase giving this Easter Sunday

-This Easter, several members and visitors who don’t regularly attend services, will be present (virtually or in-person).
+We celebrate this holiday with joy and gratitude, as it has brought hope and love to billions of people over the years.
+This Easter, many people who don’t regularly attend your church services will be present (both virtually and in person).
 Aside from strengthening your community, the increase in attendance gives you a chance to increase tithes and offerings.
-But asking for gifts, especially on Easter, can be uncomfortable for pastors and clergy.
-That’s why we’ve included six simple guidelines along with our Easter Giving Kit to help you increase tithes and offerings for Easter Sunday.
-This Easter Giving Kit includes…
+But asking for gifts, especially on Easter, can be uncomfortable for anyone, even pastors and clergy.
+So, we’ve included six simple guidelines along with our Easter Giving Kit to help you increase tithes and offerings for Easter Sunday.
+This Easter Giving Kit includes:

 Your members and visitors will understand and welcome your request for tithes and offerings, but you’ll have to do more to inspire them to give.
 After working with tens of thousands of churches over two decades, one of the biggest mistakes Vanco sees churches make is forgetting to share the good that came from their members’ gifts.